-- The ball is dropped for the defending team goalkeeper in their penalty area if, when play was stopped: the ball was in the penalty area or the last touch of the ball was in the penalty area - In all other cases, the referee drops the ball for one player of the team that last touched the ball at the position where it last touched a player, an outside agent or, as outlined in Law 9.1, a match official.
-(A dropped ball will be awarded if the ball hits the referee and goes to the other team as a result, or if the ball strikes the referee and goes into a goal.) - All other players (of both teams) must remain at least 4 m from the ball until it is in play - The ball is in play when it touches the field of play. - Once the ball is dropped the player may pass the ball or run with it.
+- The ball is dropped for the defending team goalkeeper in their penalty area if, when play was stopped: the ball was in the penalty area or the last touch of the ball was in the penalty area - In all other cases, if the ball is outside the penalty area when play is stopped, it is dropped for the team that had or would have gained possession if this is clear to the referee; otherwise, it is dropped for the team that last touched it.
+The ball is dropped at its position when play was stopped. - The ball is dropped at its position when play is stopped when the ball strikes an outside agent or, as outlined in Law 9.1, a match official. - All other players (of both teams) must remain at least 4 m from the ball until it is in play - The ball is in play when it touches the field of play. - Once the ball is dropped the player may pass the ball or run with it.
 The 'double-touch' prohibition does not apply.
 If a dropped ball enters the goal without touching at least two players then a goal may not be scored.